How Tanzania's PAYE System Works

 Above 1,000,000 30%

-Look, the jump from 8% to 20% between the second and third bands is significant.
-That's more than double.
-If your taxable income crosses TZS 520,000, every additional shilling gets taxed at 20% until you hit TZS 760,000.
-It's one of the steeper jumps in East African tax systems.
+The jump from 8% to 20% between the second and third bands is important for planning.
+If taxable monthly income crosses TZS 520,000, the next slice is taxed at 20% until taxable income reaches TZS 760,000.

 The top rate of 30% kicks in above TZS 1,000,000 in taxable income.
 It's the same rate applied to secondary employment, which we'll cover later.